Create a culture that means business™

 Unconscious bias is difficult to overcome, but it can inform everything from hiring decisions to lunch room conversation.
 Training in this area can be eye-opening, and it’s especially important for anyone involved in the hiring process to examine their language, interview questions, and rubric for making hiring and promotion decisions to ensure that you aren’t unconsciously ruling out candidates for “fit” for the wrong reasons.

 Recognize employee efforts

-Employee recognition programs are a great way to emphasize inclusion in the workplace.
+An Employee recognition program is a great way to emphasize inclusion in the workplace.
 Everyone wants to feel valued, and a robust recognition program gives everyone the opportunity to feel seen and appreciated.
-According to an Achievers report, 91 percent of employees said they "strongly" or "somewhat" agreed recognizing their colleagues makes them feel happier at work.
+According to the 2020 Engagement and Retention Report, 91 percent of employees said they “strongly” or “somewhat” agreed recognizing their colleagues makes them feel happier at work.
 Furthermore, organizations that give frequent recognition also are 34 percent more likely to see increased employee engagement.
-Encourage employees to practice social recognition to highlight the their teammate's contributions and create a supportive environment.
-In addition to helping people feel like they belong, recognition and rewards can also be used to "teach" the culture you want to see.
+Encourage employees to practice social recognition to highlight the their teammate’s contributions and create a supportive environment.
+In addition to helping people feel like they belong, recognition and rewards can also be used to “teach” the culture you want to see.
 For example, when someone is recognized and rewarded for teamwork, a positive attitude, or willingness to help, those values are highlighted for all to aspire towards.

 Diversity and inclusion is a movement that has the power to transform your company into one that’s more engaging and profitable – as well as one that talented people are clamoring to work for.
 To learn more about how to build an engaging workplace culture, access our webinar recording, “The Evolution of Connection and Need for Belonging.”